 This type of plan includes everything from implementation to employee training and vendor management.
 Experience delegating tasks and managing a project through to completion will make deploying technology much more manageable for larger companies.

-Every company has a vision or strategic plan that determines their goals for the future and the key metrics they need to accomplish to get there.
+Every company has a vision or strategic plan that determines its goals for the future and the key metrics they need to accomplish to get there.
 The Director of IT is in charge of aligning their strategic plan with the vision of the entire company.

 If developing a new technology or implementing a new software will help the organization reach one of their primary goals, it’s on the director to see that through.
 The Director of IT needs to be able to not only anticipate these needs but effectively act on them.